quantumx-apps/filebrowserDocs/content/en/docs/Configuration/Authentication/oidc.md

 ## Auto-Redirect

-When OIDC is the only auth method, users are automatically redirected:
+When OIDC is the only auth method, users are automatically redirected to the OIDC provider.

 ```yaml
 auth: